doiftrue/kama-spamblock/readme.txt

 == Frequently Asked Questions ==

-= On comment post i see message "Antispam block your comment!" is it normal plugin work? =
+= When posting a comment on the site, I received a message, 'Antispam blocked your comment!'.
+Is this a normal function of the plugin? =

-NO!
-Plugin invisible for users.
-You need to go to WordPress "Discussion" setting page.
-At the bottom you will see "Kama Spamblock settings".
-Set there correct ID attribute of comment form submit button.
-This attribute you can get from "souse code" of you site page where comment form is.
-Look for: type="submit" id="-----"
+No!
+The plugin is invisible to users.
+You should navigate to the 'Discussion' settings page in WordPress.
+At the bottom, you'll find 'Kama Spamblock settings.'
+Set the correct ID attribute for the comment form submit button there.
+You can obtain this attribute from the 'source code' of your site's page where the comment form is located.
+Look for: `type="submit" id="??????"`.

 == Changelog ==

+= 1.8.2 =
+* Minor refactoring.

 = 1.8.1 =
 * Code refactoring.